TheKicker/TheKicker/README.md

 🔭 &nbsp; I’m currently working on <a href="https://github.com/TheKicker/rocket-downrange">RocketDownrange.com</a><br>
 🌱 &nbsp; I’m trying to become a master at Adobe Creative Cloud, view my <a href="https://www.behance.net/cavanlemasters">Adobe Behance profile</a> here. <br>
-💬 &nbsp; My 2020 goals are to continue learning & growing professionally. [ More info at <a href="https://www.CavLemasters.com">CavLemasters.com</a> ]<br>
+💬 &nbsp; My 2021 goals are to continue learning & growing professionally. [ More info at <a href="https://www.CavLemasters.com">CavLemasters.com</a> ]<br>
-🤔 &nbsp; My dream is to one day open a full-service digital marketing agency and launch my own brand of wine. <br>
+🤔 &nbsp; My dream is to one day launch my own brand of wine, last year's goal of starting a marketing agency happened! :) <br>
 ⚡  &nbsp; Fun fact: In 2020 I became an ambassador for <a href="https://www.makersmark.com/"> Maker's Mark Bourbon</a>!<br>
 📫 &nbsp; The best way to reach me: <a href="https://cavlemasters.com/contact">CavLemasters.com/Contact</a><br>
 <hr>